flox/flox/crates/flox/doc/flox-containerize.md

 # DESCRIPTION

-Export flox environment as a container image
+Export flox environment as a container image.
+The image is dumped to stdout and should be piped to `docker load`.

 # OPTIONS